meedan/check-ui/README.md

 When you make changes here and run the build, please be sure to commit the contents of both `lib/` and `.yalc/` as these are necessary for distribution.

+Run integration tests on `check-web` as normal.

+## To develop with `check-mark`

+With the `check-mark` docker container running, make whatever changes you need in `check-ui`, then run `npm run build`.
+When building `check-mark`, use the `npm run build:check-ui` command instead of the standard `npm run build`.

+When you make changes here and run the build, please be sure to commit the contents of both `lib/` and `.yalc/` as these are necessary for distribution.

+To run integration tests for `check-mark` while developing `check-ui`, temporarily change the `release:test` command in `check-mark` to use `npm run build:check-ui`.

 ## Running test watcher

 Some Storybook stories feature Jest test results.
 In order to see those results within Storybook, it is required to run test watcher in a separate terminal: